Severity levels

 This configuration will log all levels from "info"

-up for most of the app, but will include "debug"
+up for most of the app, but will include all levels including "trace"

 logs for database operations.